-Scouts and Guides: Adopt Zoo and Circus animals - Mrs. Sukanya Berwal
+Introduce Scouts and Guides for Animals - Mrs. Sukanya Berwal

 0 have signed.
 Let’s get to 500!

 Naresh Kadyan be first National Commissioner for Animals in BSG

 The animals and plants that live in the wild have an intrinsic value and contributes to the ecological, genetic, social, economic, scientific, educational, cultural, recreational and aesthetic aspects of human well-being and sustainable development.

 World Wildlife Day is an opportunity to celebrate the many beautiful and varied forms of wild fauna and flora and to raise awareness of the multitude of benefits that conservation provides to people.
 At the same time, the Day reminds us of the urgent need to step up the fight against wildlife crime and human induced reduction of species, which have wide-ranging economic, environmental and social impacts.

 World Wildlife Day is celebrated in 2018 under the theme “Big cats: predators under threat".

 Big cats are among the most widely recognized and admired animals across the globe.
 However, today these charismatic predators are facing many and varied threats, which are mostly caused by human activities.
 Overall, their populations are declining at a disturbing rate due to loss of habitat and prey, conflicts with people, poaching and illegal trade.
 For example, tiger populations plummeted by 95% over the past 100 years and African lion populations dropped by 40% in just 20 years.
 But a range of measures are underway to arrest this decline.